-Prough’s research and teaching both examine issues of representation and the ways that cultural meanings are produced and managed, experienced and interpreted through mass culture.
-Her book entitled Straight from the Heart: Gender, Intimacy, and the Cultural Production of Shōjo Manga (University of Hawai’i Press, 2011) examines the production of Girls’ comics in Japan through ethnographic analysis.
-Her current research project seeks to understand the ways that tradition, history, and culture are produced, packaged, promoted, and consumed in the Kyoto tourist industry.
+Prough’s research and teaching interests focus on issues of representation and the ways that cultural meanings are produced, managed, experienced, and interpreted through mass culture.
+Her first book entitled Straight from the Heart: Gender, Intimacy, and the Cultural Production of Shōjo Manga (University of Hawai’i Press, 2011) examines the production of Girls’ comics in Japan through ethnographic analysis.
+Her forthcoming book Kyoto Revisited: Heritage Tourism in Contemporary Kyoto (spring 2022) seeks to understand the ways that tradition, history, and culture are produced, packaged, promoted, and consumed in the Kyoto tourist industry.

 In addition to teaching in the First Year Program and Interpretation: Self, Culture, Society, Prough has taught seminars on: urban Japan; Japanese visual culture; anime and ecology; tourism; living together with difference; and what robots teach us about being human.
 Throughout her time at Valpo she has also been involved with the Chinese and Japanese Studies program.

 Jennifer Prough is married to CC alumnus Andrew Richter Ph.D. ’90, professor of physics and astronomy and chair of the Physics and Astronomy Department at Valpo.